srahman77/databrics/Delta Lake/DeltaLake notes.md

     * In Databricks Runtime 15.1 and below, clustering on write does not support source queries that include filters, joins, or aggregations.
     * Structured Streaming workloads do not support clustering-on-write.
     * You cannot create a table with liquid clustering enabled using a Structured Streaming write.
 You can use Structured Streaming to write data to an existing table with liquid clustering enabled.
+* **Even though Liquid clustering looks great, but do not simply replace the hive-based partition strategy by https://www.reddit.com/r/databricks/comments/1cyj7cz/worse_performance_of_liquid_clustering_vs/**

+# Making merge faster with LC (https://www.youtube.com/watch?v=yZmrpXJg-G8)
+* Cluster By the merge keys using LC
+* Key optimization in Merge:
+     * LC
+     * Deletion Vector
+     * Dynamic prunning

+# answers from databricks communty
+* Liquid Clustering and Z-Ordering both use 100 GB ZCubes but differ in their optimization and performance characteristics.
+Liquid Clustering maintains ZCube IDs in the transaction log and optimizes data only within unclustered ZCubes, making it efficient for write-heavy operations with minimal reorganization.
+In contrast, Z-Ordering does not track ZCube IDs and reorganizes the entire table or partitions during optimization, which can result in heavier write operations but may offer better read performance.
+Liquid Clustering is ideal for scenarios with frequent updates, while Z-Ordering is suited for read-heavy workloads.
+* Suppose if we receive incremental data with some modifications to existing record and in this case whether existing clustered ZCubes will be re-organized again? : Technically, due to Delta Lake's history, on file-level you don't update existing files, you always create new ones.
+Hence already clusterd zcubes will not be clustered
+  *Now if we keep on receiving update/deletes for existing data, the size of the clustered zcubes will keep on decreasing resulting into changing the clustered zcube to partial zcubes* ( zcubes can be partial of stable depending on min_cube_size (100 gb) config. zcubes target size (best-effort) can be tuned using target_cube_size(150gb). stable zcubes can be downgraded to partial if their size decrease to less than min_cube_size by delete (vacuum) operation)
+* LC improved query efficiency, but increased no of files.
+Why?
+     * Liquid clustering uses the Hilbert Curve, a continuous fractal space-filling curve, as a multi-dimensional clustering technique.
+It significantly improves data skipping over traditional ZORDER.
+     * Instead of partitioning data into fixed-size blocks (as in ZORDER), liquid clustering creates groups of files with Hilbert-clustered data, known as ZCubes.
+These ZCubes are produced by the same OPTIMIZE command.
+     * The file count can get icreased- this behaviour is expected due to the way liquid clustering works.
+When you optimize a table, it reorganizes the data into ZCubes(first time it will reorganize whole table- so there can be a sudden jump in file nos).
+Some files may be split or merged to form these ZCubes.
+     * If your data had skewed distributions (e.g., some values are more frequent than others), liquid clustering might create more files to evenly distribute the data.
+     * Despite the increased file count, query performance should improve due to better data skipping and locality.